Jamboii/plot_progress/README.md

 # plot_progress

-<h4 align="center">Plot_progress takes training and validation accuracy and loss from a network/model log file and plots those values against each other.
+Plot_progress takes training and validation accuracy and loss from a network/model log file and plots those values against each other.
 The intention is to showcase the evolution of networks/models through data analysis.
-Comparison of accuracies will illustrate whether a network is underfitting or overfitting data, and offer next steps as to how it should be treated.</h4>
+Comparison of accuracies will illustrate whether a network is underfitting or overfitting data, and offer next steps as to how it should be treated.

 # Usage